MoamenSoroor/metrics-extractor/README.md

 ## Shape of the Result Object
+each entry in the dictionary has the following shape

+the Key is composed of four sections "ProjectName::Namespace::TypeName::MemberName"
+- for project metrics, the key will be only projectName
+- for namespace metrics, the key will be "ProjectName::Namespace:"
+- For type metrics, the key will be "ProjectName::Namespace::TypeName"
+- for members metrics, the key will be "ProjectName::Namespace::TypeName::MemberName"

-each entry in the dictionary has following shape the Key is compined of ProjectName::Namespace::TypeName::MemeberName the value has the metrics information of each member and the Member key Information.
+the value has the metrics information of each member and the Member key Information as the JSON below.
 ```json
 {
   "Key": "SalesManProblem.Algorithm.csproj::SalesManProblem::Extensions",